FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: RELATED WORKS

-Beyond strategies based on GMM, several studies have approached the registration challenge by treating it as a graph matching problem to address cross-modality discrepancies.
-CSGM \cite{Huang_Zhang_Fan_Wu_Yuan_2017} recasts the registration issue as a graph matching problem.
-Yet, its limitation lies in the necessity to segment the point cloud and rely solely on pairwise point matching for graph node alignment.
-To address these constraints, GCTR \cite{Huang_Fan_Wu_Zhang_Yuan_2019} introduced a cross-modality point cloud registration technique that considers an extended set of neighboring constraints, reformulating it into a higher-order graph matching problem.
-Owing to its inclusion of more constraints, this method exhibited more robust performance in experiments compared to previous graph-matching approaches.
+Beyond strategies based on GMM, several studies have approached the registration challenge by treating it as a graph-matching problem to address cross-modality discrepancies, CSGM\cite{Huang_Zhang_Fan_Wu_Yuan_2017} as an example, introduces a cross-source point cloud registration approach that preserves both macro and micro-structures.
+However, its limitation lies in the necessity to segment the point cloud and rely solely on pairwise point matching for graph node alignment.
+To address these constraints, geometric constraint tensor-based registration (GCTR)\cite{Huang_Fan_Wu_Zhang_Yuan_2019} introduced a cross-modality point cloud registration technique that considers an extended set of neighboring constraints, reformulating point cloud registration into a higher-order graph matching problem.
+Owing to its inclusion of more constraints, this method exhibits more robust performance in experiments compared to previous graph-matching approaches.
 Nevertheless, the segmentation process of this approach adds additional computational time, and its performance is intricately tied to hyperparameters.

+Recently, a cross-source point cloud registration method based on Geometry Consistent Clustering (GCC) \cite{zhao2023accurate} has reformulated the point cloud registration problem as a consistent clustering process, utilizing adaptive fuzzy clustering to extract structural similarities in point clouds, thus enhancing robustness against outliers.
+GCC achieves the highest recall rate on the 3DCSR\cite{huang2021comprehensive} dataset at 40.59\%, but remains less than satisfactory.
+Our proposed method, without compromising efficiency, elevates the recall accuracy to 75.74\%.